Set up to fail? Examining Australian parole compliance laws through a therapeutic jurisprudence lens

 following the aforementioned murder of Jill Meagher.
 Not surprisingly, the primary

-thrust of this report and, to a lesser extent, others of its kind,13was to advocate for
+thrust of this report and, to a lesser extent, others of its kind,13 was to advocate for

 public safety, risk aversion and the rights of victims.
 These considerations are